Save Extra Cost & Increase Your ROI Buy Now

 Mainly, software architecture marks out how the modules of software are assembled, their integration, and their synchronisation with each other.
 In short, software architecture provides business logic and how the process will work in a software application, which later hugely assists the developer team while coding.

-Phase 3: Write Code
+Phase 3: Writing Code or Developing Product

-Review Meetings & Improvise
+• Review Meetings & Improvise

 The software prototype review meeting will be important for both the head stakeholder and the developers.
 Because, this review meeting not only gives developers the chance to showcase the software demonstration, but they also get the opportunity to collect feedback and validity from the clients.